kedacore/keda-docs/content/docs/2.8/scalers/azure-pipelines.md

 - `targetPipelinesQueueLength` - Target value for the amount of pending jobs in the queue to scale on.
 (Default: `1`, Optional)
   - Example - If one pod can handle 10 jobs, set the queue length target to 10.
 If the actual number of jobs in the queue is 30, the scaler scales to 3 pods.
 - `activationTargetPipelinesQueueLength` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
+- `parent` - Put the name of the ADO agent that matched the ScaledObject. e.g. mavenagent-scaledobject may have an initial deployment called "mavenagent-keda-template"; this is the deployment that is made offline.
+This name is provided to the initial deployment as the environment variable "AZP_NAME"
+- `demands` - Put the demands string that was provided to the ScaledObject.
+This MUST be a subset of the actual capability list the agent has. e.g. `maven,docker`

 > 💡 **NOTE:** You can either use `poolID` or `poolName`.
 If both are specified, then `poolName` will be used.